josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/☕️_managing_postcolonial_melancholia.md

 > *Post-imperial callus formation is the process by which a society stabilises the unresolved rupture of empire through thicker, less reactive forms of discourse that enable discussion without restoring full sensitivity or resolving the underlying break.*

+“Callus formation” is used here as a metaphorical governance model rather than a clinical or universal psychological diagnosis.

 ### Structural Mapping

 **Fracture:**
-- End of empire
+- end of empire
-- Loss of global dominance
+- loss of global dominance
-- Unresolved violence and extraction
+- unresolved violence and extraction

 **Melancholic phase:**
 - defensiveness